sabinpoudel/Battery-Modeling-and-Optimization/README.md

-# Note : Python codes are written with the help of AI; But, structure are debugged and verified.
+# Note: The Python code was written with AI assistance; however, the structure has been debugged and verified

 ## Pre-Processnig Plots
 ####
 1. Dataset Composition